harsh242bu/stable-diffusion/README.md

 # Face generation for various tasks

 This repository is based on [Stable diffusion](https://github.com/CompVis/stable-diffusion).
-We are generating real face images fro tasks such as eyes close-open, glasses on-off and hat on-off detection.
+We are generating real face images for tasks such as eyes close-open, glasses on-off and hat on-off detection.

 ## Requirements